PVDFEST 2017: A PRACTICAL GUIDE

 What is the schedule of events?
 Where can I find more information about activities and who’s playing when and where?

-The schedule of events will be available by May 24th on PVDFest.com.
-Why isn’t it available today, you ask?
-Artist’s schedules change and production requirements shift so we want to make sure we give you all the correct info.
+The online schedule can be found here.
+Artist’s schedules change and production requirements shift so we want to make sure we give you all the correct info, please check back for most recent information.
 Printed programs will also be available at the Festival Information Booths; the primary booth is in front of the skating rink at Kennedy Plaza.

 What time does everything start on Saturday?
 When is the best time to arrive?